Extended-Thunder/send-later/index.md

 Check out my other add-ons
 -------------------------------------------------

-Jonathan Kamens (the long time developer and maintainer of Send Later) has also written or maintained several
+Jonathan Kamens (long time developer and maintainer of Send Later) has also written or maintained several
 [other add-ons](https://addons.thunderbird.net/thunderbird/user/jikamens/)
 which you may find useful: